Sinbad (comedian): Apple

 On January 25, 2011, he was the celebrity speaker of MacWorld Expo 2011.

 Music

-Sinbad is also known for his musical abilities, with expertise playing multiple instruments; with drums and percussion being primary, which he most often displays after every show appearance.
+Sinbad also plays percussion and drums which he most often displays after every show appearance.
 He has played with numerous artists and musicians under the moniker of "Memphis Red"; such as Dawnn Lewis and Adult-Urban instrumentalist (saxophonist) Journell Henry "p/k/a.
 J. Henry".

 Personal life

 Sinbad married Meredith Fuller in 1985.
 They have two children together.
 The couple divorced in 1992, but remarried in 2002.

 In November 2020, his family announced to the press that Sinbad was recovering from a recent stroke.
+In March 2024, Sinbad announced on social media that he was still recovering but that he was attempting a comeback.

 Tax issues

 In April 2009, Sinbad was listed as one of the ten worst tax debtors in the state of California, owing the state $2.5 million in personal income tax.
 On December 11, 2009, Sinbad filed for Chapter 7 bankruptcy.
 On February 5, 2010, it was reported that Sinbad put his 2.5 acre hilltop home up for sale in order to alleviate his tax burdens.